zhao-shihan/RGB/README.md

 **Pull the image by:**

 - **`apptainer pull oras://ghcr.io/zhao-shihan/rgb:<tag><aux>`**
-- **`<tag>` can be one of the followings: `mpich`, `openmpi`, and `tianhe2`.**
+- **`<tag>` can be one of the followings: `mpich`, `openmpi`.**
-- **`<aux>` can be nothing or `-mt` (for multi-threaded G4 and ROOT) or `-slim` (do not contain G4 data, smaller in size, but you need to install Geant4 data in your machine and setup environment variables) or `-mt-slim` (combines the two).**
+- **`<aux>` can be nothing or `-slim`. `-slim` version do not contain G4 data, smaller in size, but you need to install Geant4 data in your machine and setup environment variables.**

-For example, `apptainer pull oras://ghcr.io/zhao-shihan/rgb:mpich-mt` pulls down an container that MPI library is MPICH, and G4 and ROOT are multi-threading enabled, `apptainer pull oras://ghcr.io/zhao-shihan/rgb:tianhe2-slim` pulls down an container specialized for Tianhe-2 and contains single-threaded G4 and ROOT (parallel computing is support by MPI).
+For example, `apptainer pull oras://ghcr.io/zhao-shihan/rgb:mpich` pulls down an container that MPI library is MPICH.

 **You should choose the correct MPI tag that compatible with MPI that installed in your machine, in order to do parallel computation correctly.**

 If you don't care about MPI and just want a multi-purpose container , then

-- `apptainer pull oras://ghcr.io/zhao-shihan/rgb:mpich-mt`
+- `apptainer pull oras://ghcr.io/zhao-shihan/rgb:mpich`

 should be good enough.

-If you are going to run the container on Tianhe-2 supercomputer, here is a specialization:

-- `apptainer pull oras://ghcr.io/zhao-shihan/rgb:tianhe2`

-or with `-mt` or `-slim` or `-mt-slim`, up to your purpose.

-Available pull commands are listed in the following section.
+All available pull commands are listed in the following section.

 ### How to run